marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 ## Creating an HTML Document

-Equipped with editor and browser we create the first HTML document for our website:
+Equipped with editor and browser, create the first HTML document for your website:

 1. Create a folder on your computer for your project.
 Name the folder *Portfolio*, for example.